google/gapid/README.md

 GAPID is a collection of tools that allows you to inspect, tweak and replay calls from an application to a graphics driver.

+GAPID can trace any Android [debuggable application](https://developer.android.com/guide/topics/manifest/application-element.html#debug), or if you have root access to the device any application can be traced.

 ## Status
 GAPID is still in development but already can be used to debug many Android OpenGL ES and Vulkan applications.